-- Successful completion of all program-required courses with a grade of C+ or higher. - Maintenance of a cumulative GPA of 2.5 or higher. - Satisfactory professional and ethical conduct. - Meet Technical Standards for Admission and Retention (See table in section S2.1.1)
+- Successful completion of all program-required courses with a grade of C+ or higher. - Maintenance of a cumulative GPA of 2.5 or higher. - Satisfactory professional and ethical conduct. - Meet Technical Standards for Admission and Retention (See table, S2.1 Admission Requirements).

 Students can be placed on academic warning for unsatisfactory performance, or unprofessional behavior in any course at any time.
-Students who receive a final grade of less than C+ are placed in academic jeopardy.
+Students who receive a final grade of less than C+ or whose cumulative GPA is below 2.5 are placed in academic jeopardy.
 Failure of a required course may lead to program deceleration or dismissal.
-(See section on Academic Sanctions, 53.2)
+(See section on Academic Sanctions, S3.2).
 Program deceleration mandates that a new program pathway be developed and may require a credit-bearing clinical immersion prior to resuming clinical coursework.
 Two failures of any required course or courses will result in dismissal from the program.